 - 4.1.1.
-This document is the Pre-Submission Draft of the Neighbourhood Plan upon which a six week statutory consultation period will take place.
-Once the consultation period has ended the Parish Council Working Group will carefully consider all comments, opinions and views expressed and where appropriate these will be incorporated into the final Submission Draft of the Neighbourhood Plan. - 4.1.2.
-The Submission Draft of the Neighbourhood Plan will then be considered by Solihull Metropolitan Borough Council to ensure all the necessary regulations have been met.
-The Neighbourhood Plan will then be submitted for independent examination.
-Solihull MBC and the Parish Council will work together to appoint a suitably qualified Examiner to inspect the Plan. - 4.1.3.
-Any recommendations made by the Examiner will be carefully considered and, if necessary, incorporated into an amended final version of the Neighbourhood Plan. - 4.1.4.
-Solihull MBC will then arrange a referendum and, if the Neighbourhood Plan is supported by 50% or more of those voting, Solihull MBC will 'make' the plan and will formally adopt the Hampton-in-Arden Neighbourhood Plan.
+This document is the Submission Draft of the Neighbourhood Plan - 4.1.2.
+A six week statutory Consultation Period took place in late summer 2015 on the Pre-Submission Draft of the Neighbourhood Plan.
+The Consultation Period ran from 3rd August 2015 to 14th September 2015 and during this time a total of 16 consultation responses were received.
+Responses included six from statutory bodies, four from non-statutory bodies, one from a neighbouring Parish Council, one from a village organisation and four from Parish residents.
+Each consultation response was fully considered by the Neighbourhood Plan Working Group and any additional comments, opinions and views expressed, where appropriate, have been incorporated into this Submission Draft of the Neighbourhood Plan. - 4.1.3.
+In addition, two documents have been produced to support the Neighbourhood Plan: the Consultation Statement and the Basic Conditions document.
+The three documents together form the Submission Draft of the Hampton-in-Arden Neighbourhood Plan.
+They will be submitted to Solihull MBC to ensure all the necessary regulations have been met.
+If found to meet all the necessary regulations, Solihull MBC will publicise the Plan and it will be subject to a second, six week consultation period. - 4.1.4.
+Solihull MBC and the Parish Council will work together to appoint a suitably qualified Examiner to inspect the Plan.
+Solihull MBC will then submit the Neighbourhood Plan, together with all supporting information, and any further representations submitted during the second consultation period, to the Examiner. - 4.1.5.
+Following the Examination, the Examiner will submit a report to Solihull MBC.
+If the Plan meets the necessary requirements, the Examiner should recommend that the Plan proceeds to the Referendum stage, or there may be recommendations for further modifications.
+Any recommendations made by the Examiner will be carefully considered and, if necessary, incorporated into an amended final version of the Neighbourhood Plan.
+Any substantial modifications to the Neighbourhood Plan at this stage may be subject to a further (third) consultation period. - 4.1.6.
+Solihull MBC will then arrange a Referendum and, if the Neighbourhood Plan is supported by 50% or more of those voting, Solihull MBC will 'make' the plan and will formally adopt the Hampton-in-Arden Neighbourhood Plan.